 This parental responsibility agreement:

-You need a parental responsibility agreement if as a father you want to have a formal agreement in place to set out that you have parental responsibility along the mother.
+You need a parental responsibility agreement if as a father you want to have a formal agreement in place to set out that you have parental responsibility along with the mother.

 Principal Registry of the Family Division